ravel-lab/VIRGO2/README.md

 ## Installation

-VIRGO2 can be install by cloning the repository and then unzipping the annotation and fasta files, and building the bowtie2 index from the provided fasta file.
+VIRGO2 can be install by cloning the repository with git lfs installed and configured and then unzipping the annotation and fasta files, and building the bowtie2 index from the provided fasta file.
 Once the repository is cloned, you should run the `VIRGO2.py` install command which will unzip the required files and build the bowtie2 index.

 ```
 git clone https://github.com/ravel-lab/VIRGO2.git